Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 - `GUS`: `GUST`
 - `TEMP`: `TEMP_F`

 Hence, the original column name (e.g. `YR--MODAHRMN`) is the dictionary `key` which will be converted to a new column name `TIME` (which is the `value`).
 The temperature values in our data file is again represented in Fahrenheit.
 We will soon convert these temperatures to Celsius.
 Hence, in order to avoid confusion with the columns, let's rename the column `TEMP` to `TEMP_F`.
-Also the station number `USAF` is much more intuitive if we call it `STATION_NUMBER`.
+Also the station number `USAF` is much more intuitive if we call it `STATION_NUMBER`:

 ```python jupyter={"outputs_hidden": false}
 # Create the dictionary with old and new names